FabienVoisin/cudamosaic/README.md

 # cudamosaic
 This project aims to stack a few astronomical images together and come up with a Mosaic image.
-# vision
-The code will first look at specific pixels of the image above a specific threshold.
-We will call these pixels "signals" As a first step, the code will create a copy of this image with a binary value (0 for background, 1 for signal).
-It will then iterate through the next couple of images and proceed to the same step.
-The algorithm will then compare the image and come up with a "difference" value.
-In short term, it will perform a substraction of all the binary values between the two images.
-The higher the value, the more difference there will be between the two images.
-The goal is then to perform a translation (and eventually rotation) of the image to minimize this difference.
-Once we have found out the local minimum, we will create a combined "averaged" image where the second image is offset by that optimized value.
-We finally repeat the same step.
-# translation algorithm and challenges
-One of the difficult challenge to consider is that moving the second image by a pixel may not have any effect.
-A parallel search for that difference across the various tranlations.
-One brainstorm idea would be to sum the value across the image to give us an idea of how much signal there is.
-We can potentially look for the difference between the two image "pixel by pixel" and pick the one whose final value is below 5% of the total signal found (we still need some head room as we can easily imagine there will be some artefacts.)
-Let's consider an image as a matrix of binary values.
-We will perform a regression by rows and columns.

 # installation of cudamosaic and prerequisite
 ## Pre-requisites